2016k8009929004/dpdk/doc/guides/linux_gsg/linux_eal_parameters.rst

     Use a different shared data file prefix for a DPDK process.
 This option allows running multiple independent DPDK primary/secondary processes under different prefixes.

+*   ``--base-virtaddr <address>``

+    Attempt to use a different starting address for all memory maps of the primary DPDK process.
+This can be helpful if secondary processes cannot start due to conflicts in address map.

 Memory-related options
 ~~~~~~~~~~~~~~~~~~~~~~